TechnicalUserX/libtech/README.md

 > ℹ️ `setx` command does not modify the system `PATH` variable, it creates a local variable which also works like `PATH`, so any mistake using this command will not affect the system variable.

 ### 3) Running TECHLIB Setup Utility (setup.cmd)
+After setting up MinGW, you must run the `setup.cmd` command as an administrator.

+This menu should pop up after you run the `setup.cmd`.